 Generally speaking, you’re taking a big chance when you borrow money for any reason, says certified financial planner Jeff Rose, who writes at Good Financial Cents.
 Any money you borrow will have to be paid back with interest, and it’s not always easy to keep up with monthly payments if you have a loss in income, lose your job or face surprise expenses long after all the holiday gifts have been opened and put away.

-Also note that some personal loans require you to pay processing fees or an origination fee on top of interest, says financial debt resolution attorney Leslie H. Tayne of Tayne Law Group.
+Some personal loans require you to pay processing fees or an origination fee on top of interest, says financial debt resolution attorney Leslie H. Tayne of Tayne Law Group.
 “Make sure you take this into account when considering how much the loan is actually going to cost you and whether you can afford it, and request a breakdown of the loan details,” Tayne says.

 When should you use a loan for Black Friday shopping?